The practical examination is comprised of six components taken over two days:

-These are 4 x 20 minute stations provided on the first afternoon.
+These are 4 x 20 minute stations.
 They will include cases which cannot conventionally be covered by a single H&E stained section and require additional stains such as histochemistry (liver and renal biopsies), immunohistochemistry (tumours and lymph nodes), immunofluorescence (skin and renal biopsies) and electron microscopy (renal biopsies, tumours etc.) This list is not exhaustive and other types of cases may also be used.

 There will be 6 cases to be viewed in 2 x 20 minute stations (3 cases per station) before meeting with a pair of examiners in a 20 minute station.
 Candidates should make notes and provide a ‘bottom line’ diagnosis only, to form the basis for discussion in face to face meetings.